 - ¼ teaspoon Diamond Crystal kosher salt

 - 2 teaspoons cornstarch

-- 3/4 cup toasted walnuts, coarsely chopped
+- ¾ cup toasted walnuts coarsely chopped

-- Set a colander over a large (10-inch) skillet and drain the apples over the pan until all of the liquid has been collected.
-Place the apple chunks back into the bowl and set aside.
+- Set a colander over a large (10-inch) skillet and drain the apple filling over the pan until all of the liquid has been collected.
+Place the apple chunks back into the same mixing bowl and set aside for later.